vlsi/mat-calcite-plugin/README.md

 -----------

 ### Each java class maps to a table.
 The table lists instances without subclasses
- For instance: "java.lang.Object", "java.lang.String"
+ For instance: `java.lang.Object`, `java.lang.String`
- Note: you need to use double-quote identifiers
+ Note: you need to use back-ticks to quote identifiers
  Note: it is assumed that classes sharing the same name have the same fields

  The fields become columns.